-Since 2016, I’m no longer actively involved in published research.
+Since 2016, I’m no longer actively involved in peer-reviewed research.
 The following is a rough characterization of the things that interested me at the time.

 I’m interested in combining probability and logic in order to solve action recognition tasks in various different fields.
 I consider questions such as the following fundamental:

 - Given a large stream of time-stamped observations and a prior model for an activity of interest, how can we best explain the observation stream?
 For example, in network traffic data, operators are interested in automatically detecting patterns of DDoS or other attacks.
 The major problem here is the abundance of noisy observations with respect to the activity we want to detect, so we need to build models that can handle huge streams of data with close to perfect recall.

 - Discriminative models have shown significant classification accuracy and statistical elegance when sufficient training data is available.
 Unfortunately, the intra-class variation present in high-level scenarios is such that we can never hope to gather enough training data for them.
 For instance, we simply cannot hope to ever create a good feature descriptor for a soccer match or for cooking a steak.
 In such highly structured yet also heavily variable scenarios, mining spatio-temporal structure is very important to recognize and summarize activities.
 To that end, we need to go beyond frequent itemset mining, which leverages only co-occurrence information; we need to come up with probabilistic models that relate low-level observations in a spatio-temporal sense, while still keeping inference tractable.
 Graphical models such as (Semi-) Markov Models or more general Dynamic Bayesian Networks could be used to build those hierarchical models.